sac-fork/specification/README.md

 - the behaviour of the SDK needs to change in a way that the service needs to reflect or respond to

 We are using a simple integer value here because there is no need for structured versioning.
-When an SDK adopts a new service version then it's 'all or nothing', in that all implications of supporting that service version must be catered for by the changes made to that SDK in order to adopt the new service version.
+When an SDK adopts a new protocol version then it's 'all or nothing', in that all implications of supporting that protocol version must be catered for by the changes made to that SDK in order to adopt the new protocol version.

-Whether SDK changes are as a result of wire protocol changes that are breaking (incompatible) or enhancing in nature is not something that we need the service version to imply by its value.
+Whether SDK changes are as a result of wire protocol changes that are breaking (incompatible) or enhancing in nature is not something that we need the protocol version to imply by its value.
-The Ably service promises to support SDKs connecting to it using older service (wire protocol) versions.
+The Ably service promises to support SDKs connecting to it using older protocol versions.
-This 'service makes right' feature of the service means that all we need the service version for is to track when a behavioural change has been made to the service implementation, alongside its corresponding wire protocol API, that requires the service to know that the SDK it's communicating with also understands this new behaviour.
+This 'service makes right' feature of the service means that all we need the protocol version for is to track when a behavioural change has been made to the service implementation, alongside its corresponding wire protocol API, that requires the service to know that the SDK it's communicating with also understands this new behaviour.

 ### Build Version